GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

    stored in `reid_query.sql`.
 The re-identified results can be found in the BigQuery dataset (`dataset` parameter) with the name of the input table as the suffix.

+    The parameter `queryPath` is optional.
+If not passed, the pipeline will perform re-identification on the entire BigQuery table.

 ### Pipeline Parameters